danielil/RayTracer/README.md

   <li>Multiple object intersections is not supported.
 The RayTracer will simply render the first object intersected, even if there is an object behind it.
 This is a direct consequence of the RayTracer not being recursive.
 This should change in the near future.
   <li>Add material support in addition to object color.
 Make color derived from material rather than object and specify material color reflectance efficiency.</li>
   <li>Refactor the OpenMP usage with the C++17 execution policies (http://en.cppreference.com/w/cpp/algorithm/execution_policy_tag_t) when they become available.</li>
-  <li>Proper matrix/tensor/multidimensional container allocated contiguously and indexed linearly.
-The current matrix class uses two levels of pointer indirection.
-That is, it contains a collection of nested containers of heap allocated data.
-As a result, the buffer is not contiguous in memory and destroys the cache line.</li>
 </ul>

 Technical Pseucode (Basic)